 2. health and care providers such as hospitals or care homes

 3. someone you rent or buy a property from like housing associations and estate agents

 5. transport services such as buses, trains and taxis

 6. public bodies like government departments and local authorities

 The Equality Act 2010 makes it illegal to discriminate against customers in the provision of goods and services on the basis of:

 6. Religion (or lack of one)

-(Incidentally, the Act also prevents discrimination on the basis of marriage or civil partnership as well, but this only applies to employment law and not consumer law).
+(Incidentally, the Equality Act 2010 also prevents discrimination on the basis of marriage or civil partnership as well, but this only applies to employment law and not to consumer law).

 The Equality Act also:

 1. Prevents employers from discriminating against people who have responsibilities of care for family members outside of the workplace